kreneskyp/ix/README.md

 Here are some helpful commands for developers to set up and manage the development environment:

 - `make runserver`: Start the application in development mode on `0.0.0.0:8000`.
+- `make worker`: Start an Agent worker.
 - `make image`: Build the Docker image.
 - `make bash`: Open a bash shell in the docker container.
 - `make shell`: Open a Django shell_plus session.
 - `make migrate`: Run Django migrations.
-- `make makemigrations`: Generate Django migration files.
+- `make migrations`: Generate Django migration files.
 - `make frontend`: Rebuild the front end.

 To use these commands, ensure you have the appropriate `Makefile` set up in your project directory.